gurumojo/text/neurodiversity/activism.md

 roof, meals, and healthcare.

 I was only able to hold pace with about 10-20% of my 40 year old capacity during my forty-fifth year of life.
-Ongoing recovery from burnout has hinged on discovering people like me online.
+Ongoing recovery from burnout hinged on discovering people like me online.
 The disability and activist communities adjacent to autism and cooccurring medical conditions held open the flood gates and allowed me to snatch a roughly sketched map of the landscape throughout